What Does On-Chain Mean?

 Why It Matters

-On-chain transactions represent Bitcoin's fundamental strength and core limitation.
-Every on-chain transaction is permanently recorded in the blockchain, viewable by anyone, and secured by the full network.
-This immutability means your transaction cannot be reversed or censored.
-However, the tradeoff is that on-chain transactions are relatively slow (10-minute block times) and space-limited (about 7 transactions per second).
-For large transfers, settlement finality, or when you need absolute certainty, on-chain is essential.
-For everyday spending, off-chain solutions like Lightning Network are better.
-Understanding when to use on-chain versus off-chain is crucial for making the best use of Bitcoin.
+The tradeoff: on-chain is slow (10-minute block times) and space-limited (about 7 transactions per second).
+For large transfers, settlement finality, or when you need absolute certainty, on-chain is the right call.
+For everyday spending, off-chain solutions like Lightning are better.
+Knowing when to use which matters for making the best use of Bitcoin.

 How It Works